ChefToan/ChefToan-API/README.md

 - With the # symbol (not encoded): `?tag=#ABCDEF123` (may work but not recommended)

 The API will automatically add the # prefix if it's missing and convert the tag to uppercase.

-## Redis Caching

-The application uses Redis to cache responses from external APIs:

-- Player data from Clash of Clans API (5 minutes cache)
-- Legend League data from ClashPerk API (15 minutes cache)
-- Final combined player chart data (30 minutes cache)

-This reduces API calls and improves response times for frequent requests.
-Cache timeouts can be configured through environment variables.

 ## Error Handling